dongchuxie8-source/Enhancing-Fine-Grained-Affective-Intelligence-in-VLM-via-LPO/README.md

-# LiPO for Fine-Grained Affective Intelligence in VLM
+# LPO for Fine-Grained Affective Intelligence in VLM

 **Listwise Preference Optimization for Fine-Grained Affective Intelligence in Vision-Language Models**